The new Star Wars movie just came out, and one thing is quite clear to all of us: the undoubtful power of customer loyalty and customer engagement.

-When looking at all the buzz created by Star Was brand, all that I can think of is the power of brand and customer loyalty.
+When looking at all the buzz created by the Star Wars brand, all that I can think of is the power of brand and customer loyalty.
 In this case, knowing their fan base, knowing their loyalty, and knowing how to speak directly to them is what has resulted in so much anticipation and excitement around the new movie.
 Well, that and the amazing movie series too (but that’s my fan side speaking now).

-We, marketers and customer insights ‘Jedis’, keep looking at the marketing campaign, depicting every detail of it, hoping to learn as much as possible as well as wishing we would have been lucky, or clever, enough to be part of such campaign.
+We, marketers and customer insights ‘Jedis’, keep looking at the marketing campaign, depicting every detail of it, hoping to learn as much as possible as well as wishing we would have been lucky, or clever, enough to be part of such a campaign.
 Yes, there is a lot that we can learn, especially from a customer engagement aspect, and here are a few powerful lessons we can learn and apply in our community engagement efforts moving forward:

-Lesson 1: Plan and precisely time your campaign.
+Lesson 1: Plan and precisely time your campaign

 “In my experience there is no such thing as luck.”

 Every strong marketer knows the value of planning.
 The rare luck strike can sure help in the success of a campaign, but we know well that nothing beats a well-planned marketing campaign.
-It not only it gives you a general guidance of the direction you are going towards, but it allows for you to time your campaign and adjust accordingly.
+It not only gives you general guidance of the direction you are going towards, but it allows for you to time your campaign and adjusts accordingly.
 And the proof of the benefits of planning and timing is the Star Wars campaign.
 They have been building anticipation with their campaign since the first quarter of this year.
 How could we forget Matthew McConaughey’s reaction to the Star Wars trailer?
 And to time it perfectly, the movie premiere was planned to hit the theaters just around Christmas Holidays, when most people will be spending quality time with their loved ones, and looking forward to a low-key activity.

 Lesson 2: Know your customers!